 November - beaver moon

 As the earth rotates, it spins in and out of its own shadow.
 We call it "night."
 People generally think in ancient terms, that the sun rises and sets.
 But rising and setting suns are illusions.
 The earth spins, turns & rotates from west to east.
 At night, we face our planet's shadow.

 38 THE MOON LANDINGS WERE NO HOAX

 Jan 5, 2012

 I met Bart Sibrel in a Nashville bar.
 We sat in his car debating whether of not Americans walked on the moon 6 times 1969-1972.
 I was 23 when Apollo 11 landed, and I know it happened.
 I estimated Bart to have been in 4th grade.
-A child!
-I did my best to convince him men walked on the moon, but he resisted my best arguments.
+I did my best to convince him men walked on the moon, but his mind was made up.

 Jan 4, 2012

 There is talk of a multiverse.
 This is the idea that our universe may be one of an infinite number of universes.
-It answers the question of "What happened before the Big Bang?"
+It answers the question, "What happened before the Big Bang?"
 The Big Bang becomes one of an infinite number of Big Bangs.
-Our universe becomes a bubble in an endless ocean of bubbles.
+Our universe becomes a bubble in an endless sea of bubbles.

 40 BIG BANG